 Whether you want to be your own boss or just to shore up some extra cash, there are several cheap businesses you can start with little in the way of money.
-Sure, you may not become the next Facebook or Apple overnight with just a business idea and $500 or less, but there are plenty of opportunities to launch a small business on the cheap.
+Sure, you may not become the next Facebook or Apple overnight with just a business idea and $500 in your pocket, but there are plenty of opportunities to launch a small business with an equally small investment.

-Whether you want to sell apparel, collectibles, or whatever, you can easily get up and running online on the cheap.
-Marketplaces like Amazon and eBay will let you sell your products for a cut of the sale, while e-commerce platforms charge you a low monthly fee to hawk products over the internet.
+Whether you want to sell apparel, collectibles or something else, you can easily get up and running online on the cheap.
+Marketplaces like Amazon and eBay will let you sell your products for a cut of the sale, while e-commerce platforms charge a low monthly fee to hawk your products over the internet.

 It doesn’t take too much money to purchase your initial inventory.
-You can buy bulk items online or at a local discount store, or tap the inventory you have at home.
+You can buy bulk items online or at a local discount store, or tap into the inventory you already have at home.
+(All those old baseball cards may be worth something!)
 The idea is to sell the products for more than you purchase them, taking into account any marketplace or e-commerce platform fees.

 One of the cheapest ways to start a business is to provide your own services if you have a talent or skill.
-Melissa Schneider, vice president of product marketing at GoDaddy, pointed to a chef in Nashville, Tennessee, who was laid off during the pandemic.
+Melissa Schneider, executive and leadership coach at Melissa Schneider Leadership Coaching & Development, pointed to a chef in Nashville, Tennessee, who was laid off during the pandemic.
 He used his love and knowledge of cooking to start offering online cooking classes.
 The startup cost wasn’t too much, amounting to a computer and internet connection.

-“He was able to sell his service in a completely different way,” Schneider said.
+“He was able to sell his service in a completely different way,” Schneider told business.com.

 Cash-strapped would-be business owners can start a dropshipping business.
-With this business model, you build a storefront or use an e-commerce platform, but you don’t hold the inventory.
+With this business model, you build an online storefront or use an e-commerce platform, but you don’t hold the inventory.
 The products are shipped directly from the manufacturer after a customer makes a purchase from your online store.
-To get a store up and running using this method, all you need to pay for is the domain subscription and the fees associated with using an e-commerce or dropshipping platform.
+To get a virtual store up and running using this method, all you need to pay for is the domain subscription and the fees associated with using an e-commerce or dropshipping program.

-“The beauty of the dropshipping model is you don’t have to actually manufacture any products to get started,” Stabler said.
+“The beauty of the dropshipping model is you don’t have to actually manufacture any products to get started,” said Meghan Stabler, senior vice president of marketing at BigCommerce.
 “Rather, you partner with a manufacturer that makes your products and ships them directly to your customers, freeing you up to focus on the fun part: the marketing and customer experience.”

-Social media has become a powerful tool to get the word out.
-If you are social media savvy, there are tons of businesses looking for your expertise to help them develop marketing strategies, set up and post on their social media accounts, and increase their number of followers and thus sales.
+Social media has become a powerful tool for companies to get the word out.
+If you are social media-savvy, there are tons of businesses looking for your expertise to help them develop social media marketing strategies, set up and post on their accounts, and increase their number of followers (and hopefully sales).
+If you’re an expert with popular platforms like TikTok and Instagram, even better.
 Knowledge, not money, is the key to getting this low-cost business up and running.